 When my father was a kid he had a friend called Bart who was an orphan.
-Naturally, Bart was on the poor side and never had much in way of clothes or toys.
+Naturally, Bart was on the poor side and never had much in the way of clothes or toys.
 What little he had, he was very attached to.
 Bart eventually became a lawyer but he remained attached to his things despite now having more of them.
-We had met him when he’d visited once, and my sister had remarked that it looked as though someone was wringing his neck—he had bulging eyes and was stringy and thin.
+We met him when he visited once, and my sister remarked that it looked as though someone was wringing his neck—he had bulging eyes and was stringy and thin.

 “He has a goitre thing,” my father said.

-Years later, Bart got married.
+Years later, Bart was married.
 One Christmas, he and his wife came to visit us at Oyster Bay.
 Bart had bought a new car, a green Audi.
 He was not happy that the road from the nearest town to Oyster Bay was not tarred.
 After a painstakingly slow drive from town, he refused to come the last two hundred meters to the house.
 The road was too bad and his car was too new.
 He parked the Audi under a tree and he and his wife walked the rest of the way with their bags.

 From the house, we could see his green car under the tree.
 It looked like a strange grassy knoll.
 Every now and then Bart would stand at the window to check on it.

 “It’ll be fine,” my father said when Bart checked on the car for what felt like the hundredth time.